 We recommend you to upgrade to the latest version of InDesign 2020 (if you’re not already on it).
 It contains a lot of stability fixes.

-If you still face this issue even after updating, please submit the crash report to us.
-(Guidelines to submit crash are available at (https://helpx.adobe.com/indesign/kb/submit-crash-reports.html)
+If you still face this issue even after updating to the latest version of InDesign, please submit the crash report to us.
+(The guidelines to submit crash are available at (https://helpx.adobe.com/indesign/kb/submit-crash-reports.html)